How to build an IT resiliency plan for your business

 3. Detect

-A business continuity plan and a communication plan are critical in remaining vigilant.
+An incident response plan is critical in remaining vigilant.
+This plan defines what an organization should do in the event of a data breach or other form of security incident.
 Periodically review these plans and make sure the right people within your organization know the answers to questions such as:

 • What happens if malware gets on computers?